Reviews Communities Blog FAQ Services Contact

 Local MLS and city planning reports show constrained supply today with a pipeline forming.
 Your manager should help you capitalize now and stay ready for the shift ahead.

+Focus on measurable results rather than headline fees — benchmark each candidate using the same criteria so you can compare apples to apples.
 You will make a better decision if you focus on measurable results rather than headline fees.
 Benchmark each candidate using the same criteria so you can compare apples to apples.

 Key factors to evaluate:

+Follow a consistent seven-step process to pick a manager who will actually move your NOI.
 Follow a consistent process to pick a manager who will actually move your NOI.

 1) Define your strategy.
 Decide if you are buy-and-hold at 5 to 6 percent stabilized yields or value-add aiming for 7 to 9 percent.
 Your plan dictates leasing goals, renovation sequencing, and reporting needs.